 I have to admit, that the second I started blogging, I was getting traffic.
 Most of that was due to my high credibility.
 People trusted me.

-Today I’m going to walk you through exactly what I did in those early months, step by step, to gain credibility in this big internet world.
+Today I’m going to walk you through exactly what I did in those early months, step by step, to earn and gain credibility in this big internet world.

 I want you to have the same opportunity I did to set yourself apart and have a blog that is flying high above everyone else and one of the biggest components of that is whether or not other people can trust you.

 Here’s how to instantly gain credibility before you start a new blog.